jrnold/r4ds-exercise-solutions/docs/factors.md

 <img src="factors_files/figure-html/unnamed-chunk-5-1.png" width="70%" style="display: block; margin: auto;" />

-This is better, but it unituively goes from low to high.
+This is better, but it unintuitively goes from low to high.
 It would help if the scale is reversed.
 Also, if all the missing factors were differentiated.